zhujiaxiang/JXWebFile/README.md

 ## Contribute

 Please post any issues and ideas in the GitHub issue tracker and feel free to submit pull request with fixes and improvements.
-Keep in mind; a good pull request is small, well explained and should benifit most of the users.

 ## License